alexmaclean93/Portfolio/README.md

 ### About Me

 Thank you for taking the time to look at my Portfolio.
-I am currently nearing completion of my first year of IT Programming and am looking for summer employment in the IT industry for my co-op work term.
+I am currently nearing completion of my first year of IT Programming at NSCC and am looking for summer employment in the IT industry for my co-op work term.

 My skills include:
 -	Programming (in python, java and C);